arungudelli/golang/content/en/tips/check-map-contains-key-go.md

 Map contains the key and the value is 200
 ```

 The above code snippet is more readable and easy to understand.

+There are two other ways where we can verify if a key exists in a map mentioned below.

 The `if` statement in Go can contain both condition and an initialization statement.